 While relatively small in size, it ranks 17th on The World Bank's list of wealthiest countries in the world in terms of natural resources.

-Only the sky is the limit in Suriname!
+According to many visitors; "only the sky is the limit in Suriname"!

 St.Petersburg, Florida 33743 - 8164.
 USA.